kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

     \q

 For now, the database setup is complete.
-We will populate our pointcloud database with data later
+We will populate our pointcloud database with data later.

 #### Project
 We connect to the singularity container shell with